dgovor/Eight-Puzzle-Solver/README.md

 ## Algorithm

-The algorithm solving an 8-puzzle problem can be solved by the following steps:
+The 8-puzzle problem can be solved by the following algorithm (Depicted in Figure 2):
 1. Accept the initial state and goal state input;
 2. Check if the empty square can move up, down, left, or right;
 3. Write down all new matrices obtained after performing the move in each possible direction;